 AMES is my life-saver.
 I know that whenever I need help, advice,

-or just someone to cheer me on, Mrs. Galletta is here!Hannah Fox, Class of 2015, Honor Student
+or just someone to cheer me on, the AMES staff is here!Hannah, Class of 2015, Honor Student

 The Academic Mentoring and Educational Support (AMES) Program at Mercy High School is a four-year program that supports students with identified and documented learning differences.
 The students in this program learn skills necessary for success in high school and beyond: organization of information and materials, self-advocacy, time management, and study, note-taking, reading, test-taking, and memory skills and strategies.
 Each student has an Educational Plan that is individualized and outlines their unique strengths, challenges, and personalized accommodations.